-Suma M. Krishnan (57) is our founder and President, R&D and has served as a director and Chief Operating Officer since the Company's inception.
+Suma M. Krishnan (58) is our founder and President, R&D and has served as a director since the Company's inception.
+Prior to being named as our President, R&D in February 2022, Ms. Krishnan served as our Chief Operating Officer.
 Ms. Krishnan has over two decades of experience in drug development.
 She previously served as Senior Vice President and head of the Human Therapeutics Division, as well as Senior Vice President of Regulatory Affairs at Intrexon Corporation from 2012 to 2016.
 She previously served as Senior Vice President, Product Development at Pinnacle Pharmaceuticals, Inc. from 2009 to 2011.
 Prior to joining Pinnacle, Ms. Krishnan was Vice President, Product Development at New River Pharmaceuticals, Inc. from 2002 until its acquisition by Shire plc in 2007.
 Prior to New River, Ms. Krishnan held roles of increasing responsibility at Pfizer, Inc.; the Weinberg Group, a pharmaceutical and environmental consulting firm; and Janssen Pharmaceuticals, Inc. Ms. Krishnan received an M.S. in Organic Chemistry from Villanova University, an M.B.A. from Institute of Management and Research (India) and an undergraduate degree in Organic Chemistry from Ferguson University (India).
 Ms. Krishnan is the spouse of Krish Krishnan, our Chairman and Chief Executive Officer.
 We believe that Ms. Krishnan's extensive knowledge of our gene therapy products and proprietary platform and her significant drug development experience qualifies her to serve as a member of our Board.

-Julian S. Gangolli (64) has served as a member of our Board since March 2019 and is Chair of the Nominating and Corporate Governance Committee and a member of the Compensation Committee and the Audit Committee.
+Julian S. Gangolli (65) has served as a member of our Board since March 2019 and is Chair of the Nominating and Corporate Governance Committee and a member of the Compensation Committee and the Audit Committee.
 He was President, North America of Greenwich Biosciences, a GW Pharmaceuticals PLC company, from May 2015 to May 2019.
 Prior to joining GW Pharmaceuticals, Mr. Gangolli spent 17 years at Allergan, Inc., including serving as President of the North American Pharmaceutical division from January 2004 to May 2015.
 Prior to Allergan, Mr. Gangolli served in sales and marketing positions at VIVUS, Inc., Syntex Pharmaceuticals, Inc., and Ortho-Cilag Pharmaceuticals Ltd. Mr. Gangolli is a director of Revance Therapeutics, Inc. (Nasdaq: RVNC) and Outlook Therapeutics, Inc. (Nasdaq: OTLK).
 Mr. Gangolli received a BSc (Honors) degree in Applied Chemistry and Business Studies from Kingston University in England.
 We believe that Mr. Gangolli's extensive experience in the pharmaceutical industry, including the commercialization of numerous products, qualifies him to serve as a member of our Board.